Dan Uggla: Professional career

-Arizona Diamondbacks
+Arizona Diamondbacks (2001–2005)

+Minor leagues

 Drafted by the Arizona Diamondbacks in the 11th round (338th overall) of the 2001 Major League Baseball draft, Uggla spent five seasons in the Diamondbacks organization, including a year with the short season-advanced team, the Yakima Bears in Yakima, Washington.
 He amassed a .276 career minor league batting average, .341 on-base percentage, and .443 slugging percentage, to go along with 64 home runs, 311 runs batted in, and 62 stolen bases.
-Although he was 25 years old, which would make him the same age as many AAA players, and moderately successful in 2005, he never advanced past the AA level.
+Although he was 25 years old, which would make him the same age as many Triple-A players, and moderately successful in 2005, he never advanced past the Double-A level.

-Florida Marlins
+Florida Marlins (2006–2010)

-Uggla was left off the Diamondbacks 40-man roster in 2005, and the Marlins selected him in the Rule 5 draft.
+Uggla was left off the Diamondbacks' 40-man roster in 2005, and the Marlins selected him in the Rule 5 draft.

+Major leagues

 Uggla began the 2006 season with the Marlins and had his first Major League hit just three days later when he singled off Houston Astros pitcher Andy Pettitte.
 His first home run was on April 13 against San Diego Padres starter Dewon Brazelton, and his first stolen base was a steal of home plate against the Philadelphia Phillies on April 21.
 Uggla was named to the 2006 Major League Baseball All-Star Game on July 2, 2006, as a reserve; he is the first player in baseball history to be selected for the All-Star Game in the same season in which he had been a Rule 5 pick.

 On September 15, 2006, Uggla hit his 25th home run, breaking Joe Gordon's record for most home runs by a rookie second baseman.
 Because he received less publicity as a prospect than some of his fellow rookies in Major League Baseball, such as Prince Fielder, Ryan Zimmerman, and Nick Markakis, Uggla's display of power in the majors and his selection to the National League All-Star team caused him to suddenly draw more attention.
 Uggla finished his rookie season with 27 homers and 90 runs batted in.
 He won numerous rookie awards, including the Players' Choice NL ROY award and Sporting News Rookie of the Year Award.

 The Marlins finished Uggla's second season in last place.
 Uggla finished the year with a .245 batting average, caused mainly by slumps in April and September.
 However, he did surpass his rookie home run total, hitting 31 home runs and knocking in 88 runs.